Symbolism of domes: Renaissance

+Wolfgang Born writes that, according to Walter Tunk, the bulbous dome in Germanic nations in the early Renaissance was due to the influence of Venetian architecture, and the "Bavarian type of the bulbous dome is said to have originated from a fusion between a pointed spire and a dome."
+Born instead concludes that a "bulbous cupola recalled the Dome of the Rock to the mediaeval mind, and thus the Holy City generally" and that the bulbous cupolas of Bruges and Ghent were inspired by the bulbous pinnacles of Syrian and Egyptian minarets.
+Hans Schindler states that "the onion spire carried the prestige of well-known pilgrimage churches and allowed a new church to indicate its kinship with them".

 According to James Mitchell, in the Renaissance the dome began to be a symbol throughout Europe of the unity of religion.
-The astrological depiction of star constellations in the small dome above the altar of the Old Sacristy of the Basilica of San Lorenzo in Florence, has been calculated to represent July 6, 1439 at about noon, the date of the closing session of the Council of Florence, in which the Articles of Union between Eastern and Western Christendom were signed by Latin and Greek delegates.
-Nathaniel Curtis writes that the large domes of the Renaissance implied "ideas of power, dominance or centralization - as the capitol of a nation or of a state."
+The astrological depiction of star constellations in the small dome above the altar of the Old Sacristy of the Basilica of San Lorenzo in Florence, has been calculated by Patricia Fortini Brown to represent July 6, 1439 at about noon, the date of the closing session of the Council of Florence, in which the Articles of Union between Eastern and Western Christendom were signed by Latin and Greek delegates.
+Janna Israel writes that the adoption of Byzantine architectural forms in Venice at the end of the fifteenth century, such as low domes on pendentives, helped "in the construction of a more harmonious and seamless history between Venice and Byzantium, glossing over the divisions that had actually defined the relationship between the two powers for almost a thousand years."
+Rudolf Wittkower states that Donato Bramante's plan for a Greek cross with a central dome for St. Peter's Basilica inspired the creation of domed Greek cross churches throughout Italy, acceptance of which was aided by the immigration of Greek scholars to Italy during the 15th century.
+Nathaniel Curtis writes that the large domes of the Renaissance implied "ideas of power, dominance or centralization – as the capitol of a nation or of a state."
 He notes that Guadet said of St. Peter's, "it is less the roof of the greatest of all churches than the covering and sign of this centre to which converges the entire unity of Catholicism."
-Janna Israel writes that the adoption of Byzantine architectural forms in Venice at the end of the fifteenth century, such as low domes on pendentives, helped "in the construction of a more harmonious and seamless history between Venice and Byzantium, glossing over the divisions that had actually defined the relationship between the two powers for almost a thousand years."

-Centrally planned churches in Europe spread from the middle of the fifteenth century onward as part of the Renaissance.
-Rudolf Wittkower writes that many centralized domed churches dedicated to the Virgin Mary were meant to evoke the shape of a crown and her status as Queen of Heaven.